 Sabrina: I have always cared most about “narrative” in my art.
 This is a common thread I see with trans people; we often seem very interested in coming up with a “story” to our lives so we can make sense of the feelings we’ve had throughout them.
 These stories come to define us, they anchor us to our sense of self, and having this story be understood by others is one of the most affirming things I can imagine.

-Monika: The comic covers all aspects of transition through the main character named Lily that talks about laser hair removal and coming out to her parents, dating, voice training, and gender reassignment surgery.
-Was it easy to combine it all in a graphic novel where in essence text is limited and a lot is expressed through illustration only?
+Monika: Your comic beautifully covers so many aspects of transition through the main character, Lily, from laser hair removal and coming out to her parents, to dating, voice training, and gender reassignment surgery.
+It's lovely how much can be expressed when words and images come together.
+Was it challenging to combine all these experiences in a graphic novel, where the space for text is limited and so much relies on illustration?

 Sabrina: I knew by the end of ‘First Year Out’ that if I wrote a ‘Second Year Out’, it would be a very different book, for even just writing that first book changed me as a person.
 Nothing ever really ends.
 We just stop exploring when we don’t feel the need to go any further - regardless of whether we have a “complete” understanding.